 - KeepRite’s Follow Me technology uses a remote to monitor the temperature in the room you’re in to make sure the temperature is always perfect where you are.

-Most Efficient Ductless Systems
+Most Efficient Ductless Heat Pumps

 When comparing the energy efficiency of ductless systems, one of the most important numbers is the seasonal energy efficiency ratio (SEER).
 This rating tells you the cooling output of a model versus its energy use, so the higher the SEER rating, the better the efficiency, and the more money you’ll save.